First GRP boat in a museum a Hallberg-Rassy

 Big difference between Ellös and Ellos

 Hallberg-Rassy is located in a small village, Ellös on the island Orust, on the Swedish West Coast.
 Ellös is 75 km north of Gothenburg.
 Ellös is not to be confused with Ellos.
 Ellos is a mail order firm.
 Unfortunately confusion has happened.
-Customers from countries where the Swedish letters, Å, Ä and Ö do not exist, have ordered a taxi drive to Ellos, only to find that they are in the right place to buy cheap clothes, but not to fullfil their expectations to take delivery of a beautiful yacht, nor to find any coastline.
+Customers from countries where the Swedish letters, Å, Ä and Ö do not exist, have ordered a taxi drive to Ellos, only to find that they are in the right place to buy cheap clothes, but not to fulfil their expectations to take delivery of a beautiful yacht, nor to find any coastline.
 Ellos mail order is located in Borås, 80 km east of Gothenburg, away from the coastline.
 That means 130 unnecessary kilometers in a taxi.